atahanatik/admHW3_group25/README.md

 	> This notebook contains the all the answers the assignment, in form of code and comments.
 It start answering from question 1 to 7, including the bonus question, except for Command Line question whose answer is in a separated file.

 2. __`CommandLine.sh`__:
-	> The script that answers the command line question
+	> The script that answers the command line question.

 ## Other informations
 Since it was not showing, here is the output plot from point 4: